dedobbin/golf_game/README.md

 # GOLF_GAME

 This project start as an experiment to run a platforming/golf physics game in browser using Emscripten.
-Since i was running a (self-imposed) deadline, there are quite messy parts in the codebase, and the game needs finetuning to actually be fun.
+Since i was running a (self-imposed) deadline the game needs finetuning to actually be fun, but fun is secondary anyway right.

-I decided to keep it here in all it's delicious hackyness, because it learned me alot, it was fun, and perhaps others can take from it what they need.

 Also the graphics are classic "programmer art" :^)